markjprice/cs10dotnet6/errata.md

 In Step 1, the assigned `string` literal should be `"Homo Sapiens"`.
 In Step 3, the output should be `Bob Smith is a Homo Sapiens`.

+## Page 203 - Controlling how parameters are passed

+In Step 1, the code comment explains why the `z` paramater must be initialized inside the method: (a) `out` parameters cannot have a default value assigned in the parameter declaration, and (b) `out` parameters cannot be left uninitialised so they must be set inside the method.

+Like `out` parameters, `ref` parameters also cannot have default values, but since they can already be set outside the method, they do not need to be set inside the method.

+In future editions I will add a note to say that both `out` and `ref` parameters cannot be default values in the bullets above the code example.

 ## Page 233 - Comparing objects when sorting